 In early December, the Pfizer coronavirus vaccine was the first to be approved by the Medicines and Healthcare Products Regulatory Agency (MHRA).
 It offers up to 95% protection against COVID-19.

 On 30 December, the Oxford-AstraZeneca coronavirus vaccine, which is 62% effective, was approved for use in the UK by the MHRA.

-The most recent COVID-19 vaccine to be approved by the MHRA is by Moderna, which is nearly 95% effective.
+Earlier this year, a COVID-19 vaccine by Moderna was approved by the MHRA, which is nearly 95% effective.

 The latest COVID-19 vaccine that was approved by the MHRA in late May is by Janssen.
 It is a single dose vaccine that was shown to be 85% effective in preventing severe disease or hospitalisation.